rdfostrich/article-jws2018-ostrich/content/evaluation.md

 For BEAR-A, a linear trend for both ingestion duration and storage space for each consecutive version can observed.
 For BEAR-B-hourly, these slightly increase for larger versions.
 Furthermore, [](#results-ostrich-ingestion-rate-bearb-hourly) shows that the OSTRICH ingestion algorithm becomes slower around version 1,200, showing a limitation of our system when only a single snapshot is used.
+In future work, a new snapshot could be created _before_ this point is reached.

 <figure id="results-ostrich-ingestion-rate-beara">
 <img src="img/results-ostrich-ingestion-rate-beara.svg" alt="[bear-a ostrich ingestion rate]" height="150em">